bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ### Using Bio::DB::EntrezGene to get genomic coordinates<a name="Using_Bio::DB::EntrezGene_to_get_genomic_coordinates"></a>

 You can get the coordinates of a given gene from Entrez Gene using the [Bio::DB::EntrezGene](https://metacpan.org/pod/Bio::DB::EntrezGene) module.
-This involves examining the Annotations associated with the gene (see the [Feature-Annotation HOWTO](Feature-Annotation.html) for more information on Annotations) and finding the one labelled "Evidence Viewer", the data is found in a [URL](http://en.wikipedia.org/wiki/Url).
+This involves examining the Annotations associated with the gene (see the [Feature-Annotation HOWTO](Feature-Annotation.html) for more information on Annotations) and finding the one labelled *Evidence Viewer*, the data is found in a [URL](http://en.wikipedia.org/wiki/Url).
 The only identifier that the NCBI Entrez Gene API can use is a `Gene id`, formerly known as a LocusLink id.

 Requirement: BioPerl.